kcleveland/dnsify/README.md

 </pre>

 ## Daemonized
-DNSify runs as a linux daemon when started and uses the built-in Ruby webserver called Puma.
+DNSify runs in the background as a linux daemon when started and uses the built-in Ruby webserver called Puma.
 To check if it is running, use:

 <pre>
 ps aux | grep "puma"